Duloxetine and Alcohol/Food Interactions

 Selective serotonin and norepinephrine reuptake inhibitor antidepressants (SNRIs) have been associated with sustained increases in blood pressure.
 Therapy with SNRI antidepressants should be administered cautiously in patients with preexisting hypertension.
 Blood pressure should be assessed prior to initiating treatment and monitored regularly.
 The dose should be reduced or discontinued if necessary.

 - "Product Information.
 Effexor (venlafaxine)."
-Wyeth-Ayerst Laboratories, Philadelphia, PA.
+Wyeth-Ayerst Laboratories (2001):

-There are 1067 drug interactions with duloxetine
+There are 576 drug interactions with duloxetine.

 There are 10 disease interactions with duloxetine which include:

 - liver disease

 - urinary tract obstruction

 More about duloxetine

 - duloxetine consumer information

 - Side effects